lab2023/lab2023.com/source/posts/2014-10-13-what_is_the_vagrant_and_properties_of_vagrant.md

 ### Properties of Vagrant

-`Vagrant` is a application which improved your application in virtual machine, this means that, you can create your project environment on virtual machine.
-Thanks to vagrant, you cloned local environment on virtual machine.
+`Vagrant` is an application which improved your application in a virtual machine, which means you can create your project environment in a virtual machine.
+Thanks to Vagrant, you can clone local environment in a virtual machine.
 So, when you sent to your project to `server`, you can't see any bug or error on your server.
 On the other hand vagrant is useful, while you are working in a team.

-### How to Set Up Vagrant on Ubuntu Desktop?
+### How to Set Up Vagrant on Ubuntu Desktop

-For the install and use vagrant, you should follow below steps respectively.
+To install and use vagrant, you should follow below steps respectively.

 Let's look, how to set up and use `Vagrant in Ubuntu desktop`,

 - Install Vagrant
-- Create Vagrant Folders
+- Create Vagrant folders
-- Install Precise32 Box
+- Install precise32 box
-- Set up new Virtual Machine
+- Set up new virtual machine
-- Install Virtual Machine configuration
+- Install virtual machine configuration

 ### 1) Install Vagrant

-For the install vagrant on your Ubuntu desktop is very easy.
+For installing vagrant on your Ubuntu desktop is very easy.
 Open your terminal and write below command.

 ```bash
 $ sudo apt-get install vagrant